Echo Server Example¶

 )

-Finally, we catch the exception WebsocketDisconnectedError
+Finally, we catch the exception WebsocketDisconnectedError which is raised

-if the provided connection_id
+by app.websocket_api.send if the provided connection_id is not

 connected anymore.
 In our case this doesn’t really matter since we don’t have

 anything tracking our connections.
-The error has a connection_id
+The error has a connection_id property

 that contains the offending connection id.